ShanAlam/tip-calculator/README.md

 # tip-calculator

-Project used to understand Data Types and How to Manipulate Strings.
+Project used to practice Data Types and How to Manipulate Strings.

 VERY SIMPLE text based application :)